Perspective | It’s too early to say the Wizards are good, but it’s not too early to be intrigued

 Meh culpa.

-It’s only been five games and there’s no need to start planning a parade down Constitution Avenue in October, but the Wizards are showing that maybe this season won’t consist of disposable material after all.
+It’s only been five games, and there’s no need to start planning a parade down Constitution Avenue in October, but the Wizards are showing that maybe this season won’t consist of disposable material after all.

 “There’s that air of confidence.
 It’s not arrogance, but we put in a lot of time, a lot of work.
 We have a ton of work to do,” Coach Wes Unseld Jr. said.
-“So, it’s good to be in the position we’re in, the fact that we’ve started the way we have, but we’re not done.”
+“So it’s good to be in the position we’re in, the fact that we’ve started the way we have, but we’re not done.”

-There are a few reasons to think that things may go differently this season.
-Going into the weekend, the Wizards were among a quartet of Eastern Conference teams with a 4-1 record.
-It’s only the 10th time in franchise history the team has won four of their opening five games.
-Not such a ringing endorsement for the franchise, but proof that these starts just don’t come around all the time in Washington.
+There are a few reasons to think things may go differently this season.
+Going into the weekend, the Wizards were among a quartet of Eastern Conference teams with 4-1 records.
+It’s only the 10th time in franchise history the team has won four of its opening five games.
+Not such a ringing endorsement for the franchise but proof that these starts just don’t come around all the time in Washington.

-Also, their cupboard of young pros, assembled via the creativity of General Manager Tommy Sheppard, keeps showing up on a nightly basis.
+Also, the Wizards’ cupboard of young pros, assembled via the creativity of General Manager Tommy Sheppard, keeps showing up on a nightly basis.
 This depth came through especially during the shorthanded wins over the talented but struggling Indiana Pacers and the ascendant yet impetuous Hawks.

 During that home-opening overtime win over the Pacers, Washington won without Beal because point guard Spencer Dinwiddie stayed aggressive and the bench scored like a starting unit.
-Then Thursday night, even with Dinwiddie resting his repaired ACL on the second night of a back-to-back and center Daniel Gafford missing the action with a right quad contusion, the Wizards still handled the Hawks while short on size.
+Then Thursday night, even with Dinwiddie resting his repaired ACL on the second night of a back-to-back and center Daniel Gafford missing the action with a right quadriceps contusion, the Wizards still handled the Hawks while short on size.

-Harrell played as the only healthy center on roster — Thomas Bryant continues to recover from his left ACL injury — and the Wizards outworked the bigger Hawks underneath the glass by an eight-rebound margin.
+Harrell played as the only healthy center on the roster — Thomas Bryant continues to recover from his left ACL injury — and the Wizards outworked the bigger Hawks underneath the glass by an eight-rebound margin.
 Playing with only Harrell, who at 6-7 is an undersized option, will not be sustainable.
 A more patient opponent would have kept feasting on Washington’s lack of size as the Hawks did during successful stretches.
 Atlanta scored a whopping 68 points in the paint and it should have been much more, but the Hawks went away from their obvious matchup advantage and started relying on, and missing, too many jumpers.

-“We have a team where, we have a bunch of serviceable players and I think that’s one of the best compliments you can have collectively [on] a team,” Kuzma said.
+“We have a team where we have a bunch of serviceable players, and I think that’s one of the best compliments you can have collectively [on] a team,” Kuzma said.
 “When I say serviceable, everybody can come in and play the game of basketball.”

 It’s only the beginning.
-The 2021-22 season is still so fresh that many people in the Washington region might not know it’s even started — the team has the third-lowest home attendance average so far.
+The 2021-22 season is still so fresh that many people in the D.C. region might not know it’s even started — the team has the third-lowest home attendance average so far.
 But this isn’t last year.
 These entertaining Wizards are proving that they’re worth our attention.